 The trap makes insect pests check into the motel using an attractive special lure.
 Once these insects get inside the trap, they get stuck in its powerful glue and none will get to leave alive.

 The Black Flag trap consists of no pesticides, odors or fumes.
-It is quite clean and you wouldn’t need to pick up carcasses of roaches or insects trapped around the house.
+In addition to this, it is quite clean and you wouldn’t need to pick up carcasses of roaches or insects trapped around the house.
 When the trap is filled up with dead insects, all you just need so is throw away the whole roach motel.

 The trap is effective in insect inhabitants such as behind the toilets, appliances or under the sinks.